 What does a Project Scope Statement include?

 - Justification – This includes a brief statement regarding the business requirement that will be addressed by conducting the project.
 All projects must serve a purpose.
-By justifying the purpose of the project, businesses can then start meeting the requirement or need.
+By justifying the purpose of the project, businesses can then start meeting the requirement or needs.

 - Deliverables – These include the results the project management team needs to produce to meet the business objectives.
-Project deliverables can be the product or service itself that the project will deliver, instructions and installation manuals, marketing materials, advertising campaigns, press releases, etc.
+Project deliverables can be the product or service the project will deliver, instructions and installation manuals, marketing materials, advertising campaigns, press releases, etc.